ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 ## Controlling an RGB LED of type ws2812

-Example chapter09_08a utilizes object oriented programming techniques to control a sequential chain of eight industry-standard RGB LEDs of type ws2812
+Example chapter09_08a utilizes object oriented programming techniques to control an industry-standard RGB LED of type ws2812

 This example controls an RGB LED using programming techniques similar to those used in the previous example.
 There are, however, several differences such as the refactored, modernized LED-class hierarchy.